diffpy/diffpy.pdfmorph/README.rst

 PDFmorph
 ========================================================================

 PDFmorph is a Python software package designed to increase the insight researchers can obtain from measured atomic pair distribution functions (PDFs) in a model-independent way.
-The program was designed to help a researcher  answer the question: "has my material undergone a phase transition between these two measurements?"
+The program was designed to help a researcher answer the question: Has my material undergone a phase transition between these two measurements?

-When given two PDFs to compare, PDFmorph attempts to correct for benign effects like thermal expansion and increased thermal motion before "morphing" one PDF to a selected "target" (usually, the higher-temperature PDF).
-After "stretching", "smearing", and "scaling" the PDF, PDF will find the best fit between the morphed and target PDFs and plot them on top of each other with the difference curve plotted below.
+One approach is to compare the two PDFs in a plot and view the difference curve underneath.
+However, significant signal can be seen in the difference curve from benign effects such as thermal expansion (peak shifts) and increased thermal motion (peak broadening) or a change in scale due to differences in incident flux, for example.
+PDFmorph will do its best to correct for these benign effects before computing and plotting the difference curve.
+One measured PDF (typically that collected under higher temperature) is identified as the target PDF and the second PDF is then morphed by "stretching" (chaning the r-axis to simulate a uniform lattice expansion), "smearing" (broadening peaks through a uniform convolution to simulate increased thermal motion), and "scaling" (self-explanatory).
+PDFmorph will vary the amplitude of the morphing transformations to obtain the best fit between the morphed and the target PDFs, then plot them on top of each other with the difference plotted below.

+There are also a few other morphing transformations in the program.

 Finally, we note that PDFmorph should work on other spectra that are not PDFs, though it has not been extensively tested beyond the PDF.

-For more information on PDFmorph, please consult the documentation.

 LICENSE